Farnborough Grammar School

 Telephone : Farnborough 539

-Robin Hamilton (Memories) - 1960 to 1967
+Robin Hamilton (Memories)

 I have happy memories of my years at Farnborough Grammar School, and I think I got a lot out of my time there.
 Maybe I just fitted in.